 2025 The London Group Open, Copeland Gallery

-2025 The Soho Open, London
+2025 The Soho Open, Great Pulteney Street Gallery

-2025 Nothing Gold Can Stay, New Art Gallery, Walsall
+2025 Nothing Gold Can Stay, New Art Gallery Walsall

-2024 Latework’s, San Mei Gallery, London
+2024 Lateworks, San Mei Gallery, London

-2024 Sussex Contemporary, Newhaven
+2024 Open Sussex Contemporary, Newhaven

-2024 Introductions and Break-ups SET, London
+2024 Introductions and Break-ups, SET, London

 2024 Situational, Safehouse, Peckham

-2024 AA2A Buckinghamshire New University
+2024 AA2A, Buckinghamshire New University

 2023 The London Group Open, Copeland Gallery

-2023 Phoenix Art Space, Brighton
+2023 Newever Phoenix Art Space, Brighton

 2023 Amplify, New Zealand Academy of Fine Arts

-2023 Rawlinson & Hunter, London, Ingram Collection
+2023 Rawlinson & Hunter, Ingram Collection, London

-2022 Unit 1 Gallery, London, Ingram Prize
+2022 Ingram Prize, Unit 1 Gallery, London

-2021 The Last Sunset, St John Church Gallery, Bethnal Green
+2021 The Last Sunset, St John Church Gallery

-2021 The Uncanny, Kofferraun Haus Gallery
+2021 The Uncanny, Kofferraum Haus

 2021 Portrait Within, The House of Tiny Smalls